Modred the Mystic

 Interlude – more about the Book of Darkhold

 The Book of Darkhold is oft called “the Darkhold” through metonymy .
 It has also been referred to as a mirror (since it is the reflection of Chthon’s soul) and by many other names.

-Its pages have frequently been incorporated to other books, or collected and bound in a grimoire.
-In some cases texts by other authors (such as, oh, Mephisto) were added to collections of Chthon’s work.
+The scrolls have frequently been incorporated into other books, or collected and bound as pages in a grimoireA book of magic spells and invocations.
+Furthermore, texts by other authors (such as, oh, Mephisto) were added to collections of Chthon’s work.

 The version kept in the Darkhold had been specifically assembled and bound by Morganne le Fay and her allies.
 But it was too powerful to handle, even for Morganne.
-Howbeit she did manage to stop Chthon from fully coming through.
+Howbeit she did manage to stop Chthon from returning to Earth via the Book of Darkhold.
 She magically locked part of his essence into Mount Wundagore.